Copilot

 • Azure portal: Microsoft Security compute capacities

-Changes take effect within minutes.
+Users can expect capacity adjustments to take effect within 30 minutes.
 Billing is calculated on hourly blocks.

 6.3 Setting Overage Limits